How Mitogen Works¶

 -

-As with master’s
+mitogen.core.GET_MODULE As with master’s

-’s cache before forwarding the request to its parent context.
+GET_MODULE, except this implementation (mitogen.master.ModuleForwarder) serves responses usingmitogen.core.Importer’s cache before forwarding the request to its parent context.
 The response is cached by each context in turn before being forwarded on to the child context that originally made the request.
 In this way, the master need never re-send a module it has already sent to a direct descendant.

 -

-¶ Receives (context, fullname) tuples from its parent and arranges for a
+mitogen.core.FORWARD_MODULE¶ Receives (context, fullname) tuples from its parent and arranges for a

-to be sent towards context for the module fullname and any related modules.
-The module must already have been delivered to the current context by its parent in a priorLOAD_MODULE
+LOAD_MODULEto be sent towards context for the module fullname and any related modules.
+The module must already have been delivered to the current context by its parent in a priorLOAD_MODULEmessage.If the receiver is the immediate parent of context, then only

-message.This message is used to recursively preload indirect children with modules, ensuring they are cached and deduplicated at each hop in the chain leading to the target context.
+LOAD_MODULEis sent to the child.
+OtherwiseLOAD_MODULEis sent to the next closest parent if the module has not previously been sent on that stream, followed by a copy of theFORWARD_MODULEmessage.This message is used to recursively preload indirect children with modules, ensuring they are cached and deduplicated at each hop in the chain leading to the target context.

 Additional handles are created to receive the result of every function call

-triggered by call_async()
+triggered by call_async().

 Use of Pickle¶

-The current implementation uses the Python cPickle
+The current implementation uses the Python cPickle module, with a

 restrictive class whitelist to prevent triggering undesirable code execution.

-The primary reason for using cPickle
+The primary reason for using cPickle is that it is computationally

 efficient, and avoids including a potentially large body of serialization code